The WinPE and E2B WIMBOOT process (E2B v1.A8+)

 - Usually, Windows PE's boot.wim install images contain the X:\Windows\system32\Startnet.cmd file which just contains the command Wpeinit.

 - Wpeinit.exe loads network resources and coordinates with networking components like DHCP.
-It also loads a wpeinit unattend XML file if it can find one at X:\Unattend.xml to process settings such as firewall, network and display settings.
+It also loads a X:\Unattend.xml file (if it exists) to process settings such as firewall, network and display settings.

 - When Wpeinit.exe completes, the Command Prompt window is displayed.